0xauth/0xAuth/README.md

 0xAuth:1;com.example.Auth;1556997887:1559000000;fb7c;Hello;03
 ```

-Splitting the string by semicolon and colon, we have the following array:
+Splitting the string by colons and semicolons, we have the following array:
 ```
 [
   [ '0xAuth', '1' ],                // protocol and version